davood-dorostkar/CPP/Tutorial/DS-STL/disjointSet.md

 ## Implementation-Uptree

-each element points to `-1` if it is not union-ed to something else yet. after union 3 to 0, you see that now 3 points to 0. it makes a tree like structure that all point upward. (need more reading)
+each element points to `-1` if it is not union-ed to something else yet. after union 3 to 0, you see that now 3 points to 0. it makes a tree like structure that all point upward.

 ![](/images/uptree.png)